Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 	   app.use('/api', api);

-(This sample is a basic server – there is obviously a lot more setup you can (and should) perform on a production server).
+(This sample is a basic server â€“ there is obviously a lot more setup you can (and should) perform on a production server).

 Now, you configure your server to use port 3000 by default, or use the port specified by the system variable PORT.